mastermj65/help/04_groups/12_give-timeout-from-group.md

 # How can I give a timeout to someone in my group?

-First of all, there are 2 types of timeouts:
+A group leader has access to two type of timeouts:

 - Temporary Timeout (max 30 days)
-- Permanent Timeout or Ban
+- Permanent Timeout (ban)

 If you are a group leader, there's multiple ways to give a timeout to a member of your group:

-- In the members tab (find the "moderate" dropdown on the member card)
+- From a comment they've made (found under the "more" menu)
-- On a comment (find the "more" menu)
+- From a group post they've made (found under the "options" menu)
-- On the group post (find the "options" menu)
+- From the members list (found under the "Members" tab, under "moderate" on the member card)